 The Cayman Islands is renowned for its multitude of gorgeous beaches – from the world-famous Seven Mile Beach to the wonderful Rum Point, where you might even spot pelicans.
-So if your clients are looking for plenty of sand, sea, or just a place bask in the sun, here are the finest destinations for a superb day at the beach.
+So if you’re looking for plenty of sand, sea, or just a place to bask in the sun, here are the finest destinations for a superb day at the beach.

-With its clear and shallow waters, Rum Point is a great beach for swimming, snorkelling and more.
-The Wreck Bar and Grill serves up the Cayman favourite Mudslide cocktail – a blend of vodka, Kahlúa and Baileys, although the exact recipe is a secret – as well as an extensive diner-style menu.
+With its clear and shallow waters, Rum Point is a great beach for swimming, snorkeling, and more.
+The Wreck Bar and Grill serve up the Cayman favorite Mudslide cocktail – a blend of vodka, Kahlúa, and Baileys, although the exact recipe is a secret – as well as an extensive diner-style menu.
 The Rum Point Club Restaurant is a classier affair, with gourmet dishes and a huge stock of different rums from around the world.

 You’ll see some absolutely beautiful wild starfish in their element at this spot overlooking North Sound.
 The Point itself is quiet, small and undeveloped, and a lovely venue for a picnic.
 Note that the starfish are protected, so you can touch them, but you can’t take them out of the water.